 - Mold: Landlord must disclose (prior to the signing of the lease) knowledge of any mold in the unit that exceeds safety limits or poses health concerns.
 The landlord must distribute a State Department of Health Services consumer handbook.
 (Health & Safety Code §§ 26147)

 - Demolishment: If a landlord has applied for a permit to demolish a rental unit, the landlord must provide written notice to prospective tenants before accepting any money.
 (Civ.
 Code §§ 1940.6)

 - Sexual Offenders: Landlords are required to include the following language in the lease:

 “Notice: Pursuant to Section 290.46 of the Penal Code, information about specified registered sex offenders is made available to the public via an Internet Web site maintained by the Department of Justice at www.meganslaw.ca.gov.
 Depending on an offender’s criminal history, this information will include either the address at which the offender resides or the community of residence and zip code in which he or she resides.”
 (Civ.
 Code §§ 2079.10a)

-- Pests Disclosures: At the signing of the lease, the Landlord s required to disclose any pest control contracts or disclosures received by pest control companies.
+- Pests Disclosures: When it is time to sign the lease, the Landlord is required to disclose any pest control contracts or disclosures received by pest control companies.
 If the premises is being treated for pests, landlord must disclose the pesticides used and their active ingredients, and any warnings associated with them.
 (Civ.
 Code §§ 1940.8, and Business and Professional Code §§ 8538)

 - Smoking: If the landlord limits or prohibits smoking, landlord must include a clause that specifies the areas on or in the premises where smoking is prohibited.
 (Civ.
 Code §§ 1947.5)